Hey there! I’m Lori, welcome to my page explaining what a Colorography is.

 HUE is one of the major color attributes Colorographies illustrate for you.
 You can tell what hue family a color belongs to just by looking at where it plots out on The Color Strategist Color Wheel.

-- Hue Family is determined by measuring the color under a controlled light source called D65.
+• Hue Family is determined by measuring the color under a controlled light source called D65.
 D65 theoretically mimics mid-day light in northern and western Europe.
-The point or goal of using an illuminant isn’t to duplicate the light in your house or a building.
+The point of using an illuminant is NOT to duplicate the light in your house or a building.

-- The result of measuring color using a standard illuminant like D65 is objective color data values and notations.
+• The result of measuring color using a standard illuminant like D65 is objective color data values and notations.
 Big picture, the specifics of the illuminant don’t matter – like, don’t get too hung up on mid-day light in northern and western Europe part.
 Because the point of specifying an illuminant is agreeing on a single quality of light so everybody is on the same page.
 We need to specify an illuminant for measuring color so there is a controlled jumping off point, a consistent benchmark for analyzing and comparing colors.
 In a word, a standard.